 How to Cure or Dry Fresh Garlic for Use and Storing

 - Brush off any soil clinging to the bulbs.
+Do not wash them off or get the bulbs wet.
 Leave the stalks and roots on the bulbs, while they dry.

 - Allow the bulbs to cure, or dry, for three to four weeks in either a well-ventilated room or a dry, shady spot outside.
 Sunlight can change the flavor of fresh garlic.

-- Once the tops and roots have dried they can be cut off.
+- Once the tops and roots have dried they can be cut off, unless you plan on braiding your garlic.

 - You can also further clean the bulbs by removing the outer skins.
 Just be careful not to expose any of the cloves.